Library & Academic Success Copyright Team

 A short excerpt has been defined by the Supreme Court of Canada to mean one of the following, whichever is greater:

 Remember to cite your source(s)!
 In order to ensure Copyright compliance, always acknowledge the source and author of the excerpt you are using.
 This applies whether you use paper copies or post digital content to Blackboard.

 Copying multiple short excerpts from the same work is not compliant with copyright law or the fair dealing exception.

-If you want to use more from one work contact the Library to find alternatives or assist you with requesting permission from the copyright owner to use more than a short excerpt.
+If you want to use more from one work contact the Copyright Team to find alternatives or assist you with requesting permission from the copyright owner to use more than a short excerpt.

 Additionally, the following types of materials are not covered under the Fair Dealing Exception and may not be copied:

-If in doubt, please connect with the Library for assistance.
+If in doubt, please connect with us for assistance.
 We're happy to help!

 A copy of a short excerpt from a copyright-protected work may be provided to each student enrolled in a class or course as a class handout (printed) or posted to a learning management system that requires a login/password.

 These materials can be handed out, posted/shared only IF they are:

 Note: It is a violation of copyright to share, post, or copy the content elsewhere for students without permission from the copyright holder.